gtrak/betamore/lesson.markdown

 ## How did I get here?
 * Some excellent coursework
 * Lots of reading
-* Long-term commitment to being a geek
+* Long-term commitment
 * Curiousity to see what's underneath
 * Availability of open-source code and willingness of community members to share knowledge

-#Programming Pedigree
+#Programming History

 ##Languages I've worked seriously with, in order
 * QBasic (age 8)